Attention at Rest Stays at Rest: Breaking Visual Inertia for Cognitive Hallucination Mitigation: More Experimental Results and Analysis

-\textbf{Radar Chart Results on InstructBLIP and Qwen2.5-VL-Instruct in Addition to LLaVA-1.5: } Figure~\ref{fig:radar} presents a systematic comparison with hallucination mitigation methods across multiple benchmarks under two additional models, \ie, InstructBLIP~\cite{dai2023instructblip} and Qwen2.5-VL-Instruct~\cite{bai2025qwen2}.
+Figure~\ref{fig:radar} presents a systematic comparison with hallucination mitigation methods across multiple benchmarks under two additional models, i.e., InstructBLIP~\cite{dai2023instructblip} and Qwen2.5-VL-Instruct~\cite{bai2025qwen2}.
 Notably, the results consistently indicate that \ours achieves superior performance compared with other methods under both base models, demonstrating strong effectiveness and robustness across diverse evaluation settings.
-This superior performance is particularly evident on benchmarks targeting cognitive hallucinations, such as Reefknot~\cite{zheng2024reefknot} and MME~\cite{fu2024mmecomprehensiveevaluationbenchmark}, as well as on perceptual hallucination benchmarks like POPE~\cite{Li-hallucination-2023}, where \ours outperforms competing methods by a clear margin across multiple tasks and evaluation criteria.
+This advantage is especially clear on benchmarks targeting cognitive hallucinations, such as Reefknot~\cite{zheng2024reefknot} and MME~\cite{fu2024mmecomprehensiveevaluationbenchmark}, where \ours maintains stronger scores across different evaluation dimensions rather than improving only a single metric.
+The same trend also extends to perceptual hallucination benchmarks such as POPE~\cite{Li-hallucination-2023}, suggesting that inertia-aware modulation improves both relational reasoning and general visual grounding.
+Overall, Figure~\ref{fig:radar} complements the main-paper tables by showing that the gains of \ours are not isolated to one benchmark or one backbone.